aneekroy/Lab3-BackDoor-Attacks/README.md

 ![ML for Cyber Security Lab 3](https://github.com/aneekroy/Lab3-BackDoor-Attacks/assets/10370194/b335fe08-d41b-4977-888b-ab5707d3beda)

 Discussions on the efffectiveness of the Pruning on the Attack Success Rates (ASR):

-"""The ineffectiveness of pruning as a defense mechanism against certain types of attacks, especially in neural networks, can be attributed to several factors:
+The ineffectiveness of pruning as a defense mechanism against certain types of attacks, especially in neural networks, can be attributed to several factors:

 1. **Inherent Robustness of Neural Networks**: Neural networks, particularly deep networks, are known for their redundancy and robustness.
 When certain channels or neurons are pruned, the network can often compensate for the loss, maintaining its function almost as before.
 This resilience, while beneficial for generalization and dealing with noisy inputs, can also mean that pruning does not significantly impact the network's ability to process poisoned inputs or adversarial examples.